artghieri/A-Introduction-to-Python-3/guide.md

 TypeError: can't multiply sequence by non-int of type 'str'
 ```

-Python raises a `TypeError`, indicating that you can't multiply a sequence by a non-integer.
-When the $*$ operator is used with a string on either the left or the right side, it always expects an integer on the other side.
+Here, Python raises a `TypeError` because the multiplication operator expects an integer on the right side, not another string.

+#### Adding Strings and Numbers

-What happens when you try to add a string and a number?
+What happens when you attempt to add a string and a number?

 ```python
 >>> "3" + 3